robrich/kubernetes-hands-on-workshop/07-Deployment/start/README.md

    This object will be a Deployment, found in the `apps/v1` namespace.
 We're naming this deployment `hellonode-deployment`.

-   (If you're using an older version of Kubernetes, it may be in [`apps/v1beta2`](https://v1-8.docs.kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) or [`apps/v1beta1`](https://v1-7.docs.kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) namespace.)
+   (In deprecated versions of Kubernetes, it used to be in [`apps/v1beta2`](https://v1-8.docs.kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) or [`apps/v1beta1`](https://v1-7.docs.kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) namespace.)

 5. In the `spec` section of the Deployment, let's add content: